smpanaro/more-ane-transformers/src/experiments/NOTES.md

 Yeah... turns out that linear layer takes 30% of the whole prediction time.
 Selecting just the next token before lm_head actually keeps it in the ANE!
 Now xl runs in 450ms/token and ~all (except for the first couple ops) on ANE.

 Couple options for what's next: sparsification (hard + not sure I fully grok), kv caching (hard + kinda grok), push pipelines to find the limit.
 The pythia family of models seems intriguing (there's a 2.7b instruct tuned variant on HF which would be cool).

+### April 4, 2023
+Trying pythia-2.8b using the chunked pipeline approach.
+It seems like only 2 of the 3 or 4 (depending on chunk size) models run on ANE.
+Can see all of them get loaded in the instruments trace, but maybe some fail?
+Wondering if it's the conversion to float32 at the end (why does ml-stable-diffusion do that?)

+Profiled in Xcode each chunk individually and realized that 1, 3 and 4 all start with matrix_band_part that is not able to run on ANE.
+Hypothesis: chunk 1 runs on ANE because it sees that the rest of 1 and all of 2 are ANE.
+But when it gets to 3, it sees that it needs to switch between CPU/ANE then and for 4 and just opts for CPU the whole time.
+Pretty sure this is the causal mask (band part is a diagonal thing), so maybe can do something to avoid that op.

+On the flipside, might be a coincidence, I'm pretty sure my test nets were 100% ANE and they still got pushed to CPU after a certain point.

+Trawling the logs, some interesting things.
+There's definitely some mmap going on.
+Seems like that's why things go sideways (sometimes): "IODARTVMAllocatorGeneric::vmAlloc: VM exhausted".

+Suppose we could try quantizing but I'm skeptical.

+Not sure I'm reading vm_stat correctly, but it seems like both the pipeline + non-pipeline uses multiples of memory (5GB file -> 20GB non-pipeline, at least 40GB pipelined).
+Looks like we just run out?
+I thought the whole point was that you don't though.

+Separately, figured I'd gander the logs to see if I can glean anything more about the non-pipeline model.
+See this from ANECompilerService:
+Error: L2 read symbol does not exist in __OP___OP___OP___OP___OP_mlp_output_1_cast_decomp_1_1_decomp_1_0_nebypass_0_neconv ANEC Compiler Input used legacy key names 'NetworkPlistName' 'NetworkPlistPath' - please update to use 'NetworkSourceFileName' 'NetworkSourcePath'

+Could also try reading the MIL and/or generated proto to see if anything looks odd.
+The fact that it compiles to mlmodelc strangely is definitely sus (maybe worth an issue on coremltools?).
+(Update 4/5 filed and issue and they're looking.)

+### April 5, 2023
+Thinking quantization is worth another shot.
+Since NE mmaps, if it mmaps the quantized values (kind of sounds like it might) then we're probably in a great spot.
+Still gonna file some issues / radars.
+Oof, chunk script doesn't work with the ops inserted by quantization.

+Failed to load the quantized model, guessing its: "Illegal offset = -2144766976" from ANE Compiler Service ...coremltools/converters/mil/mil/passes/compression_passes.py:418: RuntimeWarning: invalid value encountered in divide params.quantized_data = np.round(val * (q_val_max - q_val_min) / (val_max - val_min)).astype(np_dtype)
+...coremltools/converters/mil/mil/passes/compression_passes.py:418: RuntimeWarning: invalid value encountered in cast params.quantized_data = np.round(val * (q_val_max - q_val_min) / (val_max - val_min)).astype(np_dtype)

+Noticed I have more free pages today, so trying the pipeline model again just in case.
+No luck.

+Looking at https://github.com/eiln/ane/blob/624f5755eb9e7af55b3c4cce6f166c0ee27cc4d1/ane/src/ane.c#L635 which is a linux driver for ANE.
+It specifies the vm size as 0xe0000000 which is 3.758096384 GB. gpt2-xl is 3.28GB and pythia2.8b is 5.55 so that being the threshold seems plausible.
+However that code also implies that the T6000 (m1 pro) has 2 ANEs.
+Wonder how to confirm that.
+Ha, same person summarized them: https://gist.github.com/eiln/82406a83dc94019d7ffaed7d2e04f120 Seems I do have 2. `ioreg` only shows one though.
+Mine definitely lines up with the m1 pro in that table.
+Bummer.
+Yeah, sounds like the other ANEs are inoperable: https://news.ycombinator.com/item?id=30852818 - wonder if the M2s have a bigger vm_size (`ioreg -c AppleARMIODevice | grep dart-ane -A 20`).

+Theoretically could squeeze 4bit 7B param model in there but that's it.
+And that's assuming that the translation happens at runtime.
+Pruning plus sparsity could maybe squeeze out a little more?
+Plus throwing the GPU in there (wonder what the limit is on that).

+Was curious and did a sysdiagnose on my phone which dumped the ioreg.
+Interestingly, "vm-size" = <000000e0>, "ane-type" = <20000000> (<60000000> on my mac, which is type 96 so guessing that's 0x60, which is consistent with 0xe0000000 being 3.75GBish.
+0x20 => 32 so lower than the 2020 M1 ~ seems about right).

+Just spitballing, but maybe splitting the model up into chunks helped fit it in the available space?
+Guess the next thing is to get chunking working with quantization and see if that helps memory :crossed-fingers:

+### April 6, 2023
+Don't think the "Illegal offset = -2144766976" issue is due to the division.
+Get the same error with palettize/lookuptable option.
+Again, suspiciously close to 2^31.
+Weird to hit that with a 1.4GB file though, maybe something about how it's quantized?

+Have been slowly chunking the 4bit quantized model smaller and smaller to see if there's a point where it runs on the ANE.
+At 7 chunks I hit the vmAlloc issue again.
+Fewer chunks (aka larger chunks) and only some would run on the ANE.
+Possible I'm generating corrupt models (I set force_replace to True during chunking to get past some errors) but they generate identical outputs to the non-chunked when run on CPU.

+### April 7, 2023
+Searching for the limits of ANE again.
+Chunked pythia-2.8b 4bit into 12 pieces (each ~100MB).
+As a pipeline, it fails with the generic "Error computing NN outputs".
+Tested each piece in Xcode and they are all 100% ANE except for the first and last, which is consistent with smaller models.
+Tried making smaller pipelines from the chunks and seeing where that falls over.
+4,5,6 - 350ms 100% ANE, 350MB (~1.4GB dequant)
+3,4,5,6,7,8 - failed in Xcode, 708MB (~2.8GB dequant)
+1,2,3,4,5,6 - 627ms, from CLI all chunks ran on ANE with slivers of CPU in between, 704MB (~2.8GB) 1,2,3,4,5,6,7,8,9,10 - "Error computing NN outputs." from CLI, 1.18GB (~4.7GB dequant)
+1,2,3,4,5,6,7,8,9 - 1000s, from CLI all chunks on ANE w/CPU in between, 1.06GB (~4.24GB dequant)
+One wildcard still is the potential that the generated pipeliens are wrong, but that seems unlikely at this point.

+Don't really know what to make of the 1-9 chunk pipeline.
+I wonder if some of the chunks are op and/or weight equivalent?
+Whoa.. what if those got cached by ANE?
+That doesn't make sense... obviously weights are different.
+Looking at the weights and they really are 1.06GB.
+Looking closer at the logs " IODARTMapper::iovmMapMemory: Map request failed (0xe00002bd) " -- suspicously right above the 0xe0000000 -- couple lines before VM exhausted.

+Think I can explain the 4.24GB being > 3.75.
+The initial few ops in chunk 1 are actually fairly large (~250MB just for the gather).
+Wouldn't surprise me if that is the delta since those run on CPU not ANE.

+So I think we're basically at the end of this road.
+Your model needs to be under 3.75GB (with a little breathing room) and even then you may need to split it into pieces.
+Larger than that and the hardware just doesn't support it.

+Could give the manual pipelining another shot but my hunch is that you would have to actually unload/reload the models in ANE each time and I would be shocked if that wasn't on the order of seconds.

+So for bigger models, seems like all ANE isn't a option.
+GPU is fast as blazes anyways, so maybe interesting to see if we can coax CoreML to use both?
+It doesn't seem willing to automatically if the model is too big for ANE.
+Maybe better to just start with GPU and look into KV caching?

+Sidebar, thinking that the way to decode the ioreg vm-size is to flip the endian-ness. "vm-size" = <000000e0> => 0xE0000000 which lines up with that linux driver.
+If so, that means the M2 Air is "vm-size" = <0000ffff07000000> => 34.3GB(!).
+Will have to see.